Villagerjj/Gameboy-Math-Library/README.md

 Download the `gbmath.h` file, and put it in a location you can remember.
 Include it in your code via `#include <path/to/gbmath.h>`

+# Limits
+a typical GBfloat can only store numbers -127.00 to +127.99 if you need only positive numbers, you can instead use a `uGBfloat` to get from 0.00 to 255.99

+## Current issues
+this library is not quite usable yet, as there are a few bugs and some major inaccuracies.
+I am working on fixing them, but of course, if you want to contribute feel free to do so!

 ## Functions

+#### Unsigned variables
-> **Note:** you can add a "u" to any of the GBfloat functions to get unsigned float values. for example, `GBfloatMultiply()` becomes `uGBfloatMultiply()` and `floatToGBfloat()` becomes `floatToUGBfloat()`. another exception: `GBfloatToInt16()` becomes `uGBfloatToUint16()` remember to use these functions with uGBfloat variable types only!
+you can add a "u" to any of the GBfloat functions to get unsigned float values. for example, `GBfloatMultiply()` becomes `uGBfloatMultiply()` and `floatToGBfloat()` becomes `floatToUGBfloat()`. another exception: `GBfloatToInt16()` becomes `uGBfloatToUint16()` remember to use these functions with uGBfloat variable types only!